osmcode/osmium-tool/CONTRIBUTING.md

 If you are reporting a problem:

-* Describe exactly what you did, what you expected to happen and what did happen instead.
+* Describe exactly what you were trying to achieve, what you did, what you expected to happen and what did happen instead.
 Include relevant information about the platform, OS version etc. you are using.
 Include shell commands you typed in, log files, errors messages etc.